ShaharTamir/ShaharTamir/articles/User_Story_Methodology.md

 In order to make the most out of our development process we need to first understand how to work with the most basic building blocks.
 As we will start adopting this approach and "lifestyle" we will soon enjoy the fruits of our efforts and see a major change in the way we develop.

+For more information about git - [check this out](https://github.com/ShaharTamir/ShaharTamir/blob/main/articles/Git_Branching_Methodology.md).